 COMBINE chili powder, cumin, salt, dried oregano, and coriander in a shallow dish.

-DREDGE chicken in spice mixture until coated on all sides.
+DREDGE chicken pieces in spice mixture until coated on all sides.

 HEAT oil in a large dutch oven over medium-high heat.
 Brown chicken in hot oil 5 minutes, stirring often.

 STIR in ½ cup fresh cilantro, and ladle chili into bowls.
-Serve with toppings, if using.
+Serve with grated cheddar, sour cream or yogurt, and more chopped cilantro, if using.

 Featured in the NEW Cabot Creamery Cookbook.